PolarGeospatialCenter/pgcdemtools/README.md

 rename_setsm_add_version

 ### Index
-index_setsm - Build a gdb or shapefile index of a single SETSM DEM or a directory of DEMs.
+index_setsm - Build a gdb or shapefile index of a single SETSM DEM scene, strip, or tile, or a directory of DEMs of these types.

-index_setsm_tiles - Build a gdb or shapefile index of a SETSM DEM mosaic tile or a directory of tiles.

 ### Package
 package_setsm - Build an index of a SETSM DEM or directory of DEMs and package all auxilary files into tar.gz archives.